Caring for Your Child With Cerebral Palsy (CP): Birth to Age 5

 Life with young children can be overwhelming, and even more so when kids have disabilities or special health care needs.
 So remember to take time for yourself to relax and recharge: take a walk, read a book, exercise, or do a favorite hobby.

-Trade off "me-time" with your spouse, or ask a friend or family member for help.
+Accept help from friends and family members.
 After a break, you’ll be better able to enjoy time spent with your family.

 What Else Should I Know?

-As your child grows, go to all medical visits.
+As your child grows, stay up to date with all medical visits.
 This ensures that your child gets the right nutrition, vaccinations, and prescriptions.

 Care will change as your child gets older.
 By knowing what to expect, you’ll feel more confident caring for your child.